 (Last updated September 2016) Harare may have power outages from time to time (a problem that businesses have overcome by using generators) – but it’s certainly not short of restaurants.
 Steak is a prominent feature of most Zimbabwean menus, and understandably so: the beef here tastes sublime.
 Don’t forget about the veggie and freshwater fish options, as […]

-(Last updated Sept 2016) Should I visit Zimbabwe?
-There has been a lot of debate about the role of tourists in Zimbabwe’s politics.
-Some say that tourists should avoid visiting Zimbabwe to make a statement against Zimbabwe’s president, Robert Mugabe.
-They say that if they visited Zimbabwe they would be supporting an undemocratic regime.
-I […]
+(Last updated May 2017) Should I visit Zimbabwe?
+There has been much debate about the role of tourists in Zimbabwe’s politics.
+Some say that tourists should avoid Zimbabwe to make a statement against President Robert Mugabe and his party Zanu-PF.
+Boycotters say that if they visited Zimbabwe they would be supporting an undemocratic regime.
+I can empathise with […]

 (Last updated March 2016) Zimbabwe is one of the safest countries in Africa for tourists.
 The biggest risk is from car accidents, just like in developed countries.
 Zimbabwean people have a wonderful reputation for being easy-going and generous, and we will go out of our way to help rather than hinder you.
 In my opinion, I think that […]

 (Last updated Feb 2017) There are a number of options for flights to Zimbabwe.
 Below, I’ve listed airlines that fly to Zimbabwe, and further down the page, I’ve given some information on major airports in Zimbabwe.
-In the list below, airlines preceded by a symbol are my favourites in terms of comfort and ease.
-Airlines in bold fly from […]
+In the list below, airlines showing a symbol are my favourites due to good service.
+Airlines in bold fly from outside of […]

 There’s so much to see in Zimbabwe that you’ll probably want to visit a number of National Parks and cities to get the most out of your trip.
 This brings up the tricky question of how to get around.
 Package holidays usually include transport within Zimbabwe: great if you’re a first-timer, but it can be expensive.
 I prefer […]